xchwarze/wifi-pineapple-community/README.md

 # Wifi Pineapple Community

 The **Wifi Pineapple Community** repository is a centralized location for all the **updatable content** of the Wifi Pineapple MK6 platform (both official and community).
-Its purpose is to keep all resources versioned and updated in a single place.
+The goal of this repo is to provide a **single source of versioned and updated content** for the MK6.

 ## Repository structure